wowckm11/BudgetTool/README.md

 App is written in Python3.8, saves data in a PostgreSQL database, and allows the user to operate on the database utilising SQLAlchemy engine, pandas dataframes.
 General purpose is to visualise accumulated data with matlab plots.

-DISCLAIMER: Screens below do not contain real-world data nor do they reflect it, i wrote a program to generate around 1500 randomised entries for configured persons in the database.
+DISCLAIMER: Screens below do not contain real-world data nor do they reflect it, I wrote a program to generate around 1500 randomised entries for configured persons in the database.